edumardo/Joystick/README.md

 ## Using the library
 In [examples/testJoystickLibrary.ino](examples/testJoystickLibrary.ino) yo can see the library in action.

-First, initialize a *Joystick* object with the propper pins,no action limit and map range:
+First, initialize a *Joystick* object with the proper pins,no action limit and map range:

 ```
     int pinJoystickX = A0;